Chia seeds are the tiny black seeds of the chia plant (Salvia hispanica).

-However, gram for gram, the omega-3 fatty acids in chia seeds (ALA) are not nearly as potent as those found in fish or fish oil (EPA and DHA).
+However, gram for gram, the omega-3 fatty acids in chia seeds are not nearly as potent as those found in fish or fish oil (EPA and DHA).

-Chia seeds provide high amounts of many minerals, but are a poor source of vitamins.
+Chia seeds provide high amounts of many minerals but are a poor source of vitamins.

-The most abundant minerals are listed below.
+The most abundant minerals are:

-- Iron: As a component of hemoglobin in red blood cells, iron is involved in the transport of oxygen throughout the body.
+- Iron.
+As a component of hemoglobin in red blood cells, iron is involved in the transport of oxygen throughout the body.
 It may be poorly absorbed from chia seeds due to their phytic acid content.

 The absorption of some minerals, such as iron and zinc, may be reduced because of the phytic acid content of chia seeds.

-Chia seeds have become increasingly popular in recent years because of their high nutritional value and alleged health benefits.The main health benefits of chia seeds are listed below.
+Chia seeds have become increasingly popular in recent years because of their high nutritional value and alleged health benefits.

 Increased Blood Levels of Omega-3